Zidras/DBM-Warmane/.github/ISSUE_TEMPLATE/bug_report.md

 **Video**
 If applicable, add a video to help explain your problem.

+**Transcriptor**
+If bug is related to a raid mechanic/timer, add a Transcriptor log (https://github.com/Zidras/Transcriptor-WOTLK#how-to-use).

 **Additional context**
 Add any other context about the problem here.